East Tennessee State Buccaneers men's basketball

 The East Tennessee State Buccaneers men's basketball team represents East Tennessee State University (ETSU), located in Johnson City, Tennessee, in men's college basketball.
-East Tennessee State is coached by Desmond Oliver and currently competes in the Southern Conference.
+East Tennessee State is coached by Brooks Savage and currently competes in the Southern Conference.
 The team last played in the NCAA Division I men's basketball tournament in 2017.
 In March 2020 the Buccaneers won the SoCon championship.